signalfx/integrations/collectd/Example/readme.md

 > In this section, give a general description of what your plugin is, what it does, and what the user can expect.

-This is the SignalFx Example Python plugin.
-Use it to send a sine wave to SignalFx.
+This is the SignalFx Example Python plugin for collectd.
+Use it to send a sine wave metric using collectd.

 This plugin emits 3 metrics:
 - one gauge in the form of a sine wave